 Finishing up in the final third the flavors haven’t changed much from the last third.
 I attribute this to the small length of the cigar and find it to be pretty common.
 I did notice that the creamy note has turned into a buttery like flavor and feel.
 The smoke is very thick and velvet like on the tongue.
 The finish is quite long as well.
 The rich coffee bean flavor just sits on the tip of my tongue and slowly drifts to the back of my throat.

 - While some people are turned off by this size cigar I actually really enjoyed it.
 Granted, I enjoyed the cigar so much that I wish it wouldn’t end, but still I respect what the size has to offer.
 It provides a very cool smoke and easy draw that is quite enjoyable.

 - Although I loved this cigar, I still recognized some youth in it, after all, it was boxed in April, and I believe this cigar has many years before it hits its stride.
 You know those cigars that you just know will be great in years to come?
 This is one of those cigars.

 - The toasty sweet opening was very impressive.
 It’s the first time I have ever tasted anything like marshmallows in a smoke.
 I have heard that description before and always thought it was ludicrous.
-I am excited to know that my palette is expanding.
+I am excited to know that my palate is expanding.